Racine, Wisconsin: Public safety

 Fire protection and ambulance service is provided by the Racine Fire Department with six fire stations.
 Law enforcement services are provided by the Racine Police Department.

 Education

 Public schools

-Racine's public schools are administered by the Racine Unified School District, which oversees 21 elementary schools, eight middle schools, and six high schools with a combined student enrollment of around 17,500.
-Programs such as International Baccalaureate and Montessori are widely utilized in the District.
+Racine's public schools are administered by the Racine Unified School District, which oversees one early education center, seven elementary schools, eight K-8 schools, two 6-12 schools, three high schools and one alternative education center with a combined student enrollment of around 16,000.
+Programs such as International Baccalaureate and Montessori are utilized in the District.

 Private schools

 Private schools in the city include: